firebase/firebase-functions/.guides/usage.md

 import { defineString, defineSecret } from "firebase-functions/params";
 ```

-Let the user know that code samples for these triggers are available in the [functions-samples repository](https://github.com/firebase/functions-samples/tree/main/Node).
+A human can find code samples for these triggers in the [functions-samples repository](https://github.com/firebase/functions-samples/tree/main/Node).

 ## 1st-gen Functions (Legacy Triggers)